With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreTransitional Living Tap is a mental health center in Hamilton, Ohio, located at 2052 Princeton Road, 45011 zip code.
 Transitional Living Tap provides outpatient treatment.
-Transitional Living Tap offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Transitional Living Tap offers individual psychotherapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
 Transitional Living Tap also supports people requiring dual diagnosis treatment and people with serious mental illness.
 More services available at Transitional Living Tap include court-ordered outpatient treatment and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.